shakebugs/shake-docs/docs/react/install/installation.md

 npm install @shakebugs/react-native-shake
 ```

-If you use React Native version 0.60 or greater, you should also run the `add` command:
+If you use React Native version 0.60 or greater, also run the `add` command:

 ```bash title="Terminal"
 // highlight-next-line
 react-native add-shake
 ```

-If you use React Native version lower than 0.60, you should run the `link` command instead:
+If you use React Native version lower than 0.60, run the `link` command instead:

 ```bash title="Terminal"
 // highlight-next-line